Viren070/Corbettmaths-5-a-day/README.md

-# Higher-Plus-5-a-day-PDF-loader
+# Corbettmaths 5 a day
-Opens the pdf page for the Corbettmaths Higher Plus 5-a-day with selectable dates.
+Opens the pdf page for the Corbettmaths 5-a-day with selectable dates.

 I was bored and made this.
 ### **Instructions to use**: